jjspeedie/guide.2021.1.00690.S/_build/html/_sources/intro.md

 #  Introduction

-Jupyterbook guide to reduction and imaging of ALMA program 2021.1.00690.S.
+Jupyterbook guide to reduction and imaging of Cycle 8 ALMA program 2021.1.00690.S (PI: R. Dong).

 Things to keep in mind: